alces-software/flight-appliance-docs/docs/source/vpn/vpn.rst

 You can then obtain the VPN configuration packs either through command-line tools such as `scp`, or through the Alces Flight web page as shown in the ``alces about vpn`` output and connect using the steps provided by your VPN client instructions.

-.. info:: The VPN configuration download web page is only available to users running an Alces Flight Compute *Enterprise* edition cluster
+.. note:: The VPN configuration download web page is only available to users running an Alces Flight Compute *Enterprise* edition cluster